Skip to content

 For Parents:

-• Follow their questions: When children ask "why," resist the urge to simply provide answers.
-Explore together—model curiosity in action
+• Follow their questions: When children ask "why," explore together rather than just supplying answers—model curiosity in action

-• Create space for wonder: Balance screen time with unstructured exploration, outdoor investigation, and hands-on experimentation
+• Create space for wonder: Balance screen time with unstructured, hands-on exploration

 For Educators:

-• Design question-driven curricula: Start units with provocative questions rather than predetermined conclusions
+• Design question-driven curricula: Start units with provocative questions, not predetermined conclusions

-• Celebrate productive struggle: Praise the process of wrestling with difficult problems, not just getting right answers quickly
+• Celebrate productive struggle: Praise the process of wrestling with hard problems, not just quick right answers

-• Model lifelong learning: Share your own curiosities and discoveries with students
+• Model lifelong learning: Share your own curiosities with students

 For Storytellers and Creators: